aalok-sathe/coloring-graphs/CONTRIBUTING.md

   code works. please do not merge into `master` without making sure your code works.

 - **feature**

-  to work on something specific or something new that might break some existing methods, please create a new branch so that others can continue to use `dev` reliably for their own development. ideally, you would name this new branch by an identifying name as to what you're working on. you would never push this branch upstream, but only finish working and merge back into dev, and then delete the temporary feature/work-in-progress branch.
+  to work on something specific or something new that might break some existing methods, please create a new branch so that others can continue to use `master` reliably to create new branches for their own development. ideally, you would name this new branch by an identifying name as to what you're working on. you would preferably not push this branch upstream, unless you want it on multiple devices. you would finish working on this branch and create a pull request to be merged into master using a merger temporary branch, and then delete the temporary feature/work-in-progress branch once the merge is successful.

 - **pull requests**

-  pull requests should be made to `dev`
+  pull requests should be used to propose merges